Universal Limits on Quantum Correlations: VI. UNIVERSALITY OF BOUND SATURATION

-defines the \emph{bound surface} for $M$ in control–parameter space.
-Approaching this surface corresponds to saturating the corresponding floor or ceiling.
-The geometry of $\mathcal{S}_M$ near points of extremality determines the critical scaling of $M$ with respect to $\boldsymbol\lambda$.
+marks the locus at which the corresponding floor or ceiling is saturated.
+Approaching this surface corresponds to driving the state toward the positivity boundary in the correlation geometry, and the local structure of $\mathcal{S}_M$ determines the critical scaling of $M$ with respect to the control parameters.